-Once a report is made under this process, the Complainant will be contacted by the Associate Provost for Equity and Diversity and Title IX Coordinator and offered individualized support as more fully described below.
+Once a report is made under this process, the Complainant will be contacted by the Title IX Coordinator and Equity and Diversity Officer and offered individualized support as more fully described below.
 A report that triggers supportive measures need not be a formal complaint, and it may be made by a third party (i.e., someone other than the person allegedly subjected to misconduct).
-Once the Respondent is informed of a formal complaint or a report resulting in supportive measures that directly affect the Respondent, the Respondent will be contacted by the Associate Provost for Equity and Diversity and Title IX Coordinator and offered individualized support as more fully described below.
+Once the Respondent is informed of a formal complaint or a report resulting in supportive measures that directly affect the Respondent, the Respondent will be contacted by the Title IX Coordinator and Equity and Diversity Officer and offered individualized support as more fully described below.
 The Respondent will also be given the opportunity to select a PCRG member or other individual of their choice (who may be, but is not required to be, an attorney) to serve as their advisor throughout the PCRG process, including during all meetings and hearings related to such process.